PucklaJ/JohnnyEngine/README.md

 #### Linux (Ubuntu) - Code Lite

 1. Download the dependencies through the download_deps.sh script
+2. Setup the needed environment variables with the setup_env_vars.sh script
+3. Logout and login
-2. Open the workspace from the projects/Ubuntu folder
+4. Open the workspace from the projects/Ubuntu folder

 ## Documentation